-It is no exaggeration to say that Chinese New Year is one of the world’s biggest festivals.
-Because of that, it influences a world culture in a huge way.
-Chinese New Year is an official holiday in China and some other countries — Brunei, Indonesia, Malaysia, Thailand, Vietnam, etc. At this time, various loud processions and beautiful shows are held and fireworks are launched.
-The smell of incense and red colour are everywhere.
-According to ancient legends, noises and red colour helps to scare the mythical monster Nian.
+Chinese New Year is an official holiday in China and some other countries — Brunei, Indonesia, Malaysia, Thailand, Vietnam, etc. It is no exaggeration to say that Chinese New Year is one of the World’s biggest festivals which influences global culture in a huge way.
+During the celebration, various loud processions and beautiful shows are held and fireworks are launched.
+The smell of incense and red/yellow colors are everywhere.
+According to ancient legends, noises and red colour helps to scare off the mythical monster Nian.
 Traditional gifts at this time are red packets, which usually contain money.
 Depending on the welfare of the giver, it may be a small or very large amount.
 Sometimes money can be replaced by chocolate coins.

 Everywhere families get together and prepare delicious traditional food.
 Chinese believed that the spirits of dead ancestors are present at the table too.
 And every day of celebration brings something new, according to millennial traditions.
 This is a time of reconciliation, communication with family and friends and forgiveness of all old grievances.